13 Best Things to do in Manuel Antonio, Costa Rica

 6. Go on a Night Tour

-If you want a different king of experience at Rainmaker Park, consider joining a Jungle Night Tour.
+If you want a different kind of experience at Rainmaker Park, consider joining a Jungle Night Tour.
 This guided tour offers a chance to discover wildlife that comes alive after dark.
 Expect to see species of frogs, lizards, and snakes that aren’t out during the day.

 7. Go Zip Lining